Dr Neil J. W. Crawford

 Profile

-Neil’s research interests lie in forced migration and displacement, refugee rights, climate justice and the inequalities of climate change, gender and sexuality, urbanism and cities, humanitarian politics, and East Africa.
+Neil’s research interests lie in forced migration and displacement, climate and environmental justice, refugee rights, gender and sexuality, urbanism and cities, humanitarian politics, and East Africa.

 Neil holds degrees from the University of Edinburgh, the University of St Andrews, and City, University of London.
 They are a Fellow of the Higher Education Academy (Advance HE).